 First things first, I make myself go to bed at a reasonable time.
 I have a rough idea of how long it takes me to settle down and fall asleep and I know about how much sleep I need to be able to function and feel alert the next day.
 I try to be settled into bed around the same time each night with an alarm set for approximately 90 minutes before my children usually wake up.
 Then the next morning, it begins.
 Here's an example of how my morning starts.
 Yours doesn't have to look like this.
 Heck, it may look nothing like this, and that's the beauty of it!
 This time is 100% yours to use to do what you need to help you feel happier when starting your day.

 Meditate (5 minutes): I'm new to the world of meditation so I do it in short bursts.
 First thing in the morning is one of the few times I can guarantee that it'll be dead quiet in my house.
 As soon as my alarm goes off, I use my phone to set a timer for 5 minutes.
 Sometimes I do this while still lying in bed (not a good idea if you're prone to falling asleep again, though) or sometimes I will move into the living room onto the couch.
 I added meditation to my pre-dawn routine after reading about its potential benefits of decreasing stress and increasing happiness through OrganicCBDNugs products.
 Being a beginner, I'm still very much in the early stages of reaping all of the benefits of meditation, though I'm excited to continue this practice.
-If you need a good tutorial for getting started with meditation for yourself, try this one.

 Exercise (25 minutes): Moving my body helps me to wake up, limber up, and flood my body with endorphins which does wonders for helping me begin my day with a more positive outlook, to boost your exercise routine, testosterone boosters.
 I begin with 5 minutes of stretching and follow with about 20 minutes of light cardio or, if I want something more intense, a HIIT (high intensity interval training) workout.
 If you also want to exercise but have very little time to do so, try a one and done workout program.
 Unlike other workout routines, this program doesn’t require users to make any changes to their routine to make a change in their body.
 There are plenty of one and done workout reviews that you can read online to know more about this program for yourself.

-Start the Coffee (3 minutes): Or put the kettle on the stove for tea, refill a water bottle, etc. You can also take an omega supplement in the morning to improve your health.
+Start the Coffee (3 minutes): Or put the kettle on the stove for tea, refill a water bottle, etc. You can also take an omega and antioxidant supplement in the morning to improve your health.
 This Omegawell review shows some of the benefits you may get from taking a daily omega supplement.

-Freshen Up And Get Dressed (5-10 minutes): I normally shower later in the day, so while my coffee brews I do the basics of brushing my teeth, washing my face, brushing my hair, and putting on some clean clothes (and yes, simply changing into a different pair of yoga pants or leggings is totally acceptable here).
+Freshen Up And Get Dressed (5-10 minutes): I normally shower with the best salicylic acid body wash later in the day, so while my coffee brews I do the basics of brushing my teeth, washing my face, brushing my hair, and putting on some clean clothes (and yes, simply changing into a different pair of yoga pants or leggings is totally acceptable here).
 Sometimes I will slam on some eyeliner and mascara to help me feel put together.
 Having a fresh face and clean clothes motivates me to be productive as the day begins, even though most days I may not even leave the house or see another human being outside of my husband, the kids, and the FedEx delivery man.

 It only took a few days of implementing this schedule to notice a distinct difference in how I felt once it came time to go upstairs and get my kids' day started.
 Before, my morning started by rolling out of bed, fogged from sleep with matted hair, a parched throat and heavy legs that could barely pull me up the steps to their bedrooms.
 I was already frustrated and overwhelmed at how many tasks I needed to do for the house and kids let alone finding time to take care of myself, and I had just opened my eyes minutes before.
 Now, by the time they wake up, I feel motivated and positive.
 I'm fully awake.
 I've exercised, I'm clean and caffeinated, and I've spent some time stimulating my mind with something that makes me feel happy.
 When I go into my oldest child's bedroom he is greeted by a mom who can smile at him genuinely and fill him with cheerful vibes instead of one who is just faking it (not always convincingly, I'm sure) for his benefit.